xaix1999/bitburner/README.md

 hnet.js - 6.10 GB - Set at buying 5 upgrades per cycle/chance (when the money is available), also added hash sells.

-pserv.js - 9.50 GB - Almost unchanged from the original. // https://github.com/moriakaice/bitburner/blob/master/src/playerServers.ns
+pserv.js - 7.35 GB - Rewritten to reduce GB.

 start.js - 4.15 GB - A brute force version of a wget with a start of programs.